 The batter tends to settle out very quickly, so it’s important to stir before every crepe.

-IMPORTANT: This recipe makes only about six crepes.
-You may want to multiply it to get the number that you need.
+IMPORTANT: You may want to multiply this recipe to get the number that you need.

 - Preheat your frying pans on low heat.

-- Mix all ingredients with a whisk, preferably in a mixing bowl with a pour spout.
+- Mix the dry ingredients with a whisk (to prevent flour clumping), preferably in a mixing bowl with a pour spout.
+Then add the wet ingredients and mix again.
 The batter should be about the consistency of heavy cream.
-If it is too thick, add a couple of tablespoons of water.
+If it is too thick, add a couple of tablespoons of water and mix again.

 - Set out a saucer or small plate next to the bowl of batter.

 - Turn up the heat under the empty pans to medium-high.